Preparing for Growth Equity Interviews: The Ultimate Guide

 • Technical questions

-Different firms and interviewers will prioritize categories differently; however, as a general rule, I find that candidates are consistently surprised by the extent to which their interviews seemed to focus on standard fit and behavioral questions.
+Different firms and interviewers will prioritize categories differently; however, as a general rule, I find that candidates are consistently surprised by the extent to which their interviews seem to focus on standard fit and behavioral questions.
 Of course, you will still need to prepare for all question types (e.g. technical & investing) — because a bad answer can certainly be disqualifying — but don’t be surprised if the normal fit and behavioral questions take the majority of your interviews.

 To a degree, answering these fit and behavioral questions should be similar to interview experiences for other jobs.
 However, I find that successful candidates for growth equity roles are able to infuse their answers with evidence of key traits that growth firms are looking for: self-starting / entrepreneurship, ability to learn quickly, love for investing, and track record of excellence.